DataBiosphere/toil/docs/running/cloud/amazon.rst

 when launching the cluster.
 Note that your custom role must at least have :ref:`these permissions <minAwsPermissions>` in order for the Toil cluster to function properly.

+In addition, Toil creates a new security group with the same name as the cluster name with default rules (e.g. opens port 22 for SSH access).
+If you require additional security groups, you may use the ``--awsEc2ExtraSecurityGroupId`` parameter when launching the cluster.
+**Note:** Do not use the same name as the cluster name for the extra security groups as any security group matching the cluster name will be deleted once the cluster is destroyed.

 For more information on options try: ::

     (venv) $ toil launch-cluster --help